MITgcm/MITgcm/doc/examples/examples.rst

    running the adjoint of a global ocean simulation (model setup similar to :ref:`sec_global_oce_latlon`).
    This adjoint run optimizes a time-independent surface heat flux (i.e., the control variable) which brings the model climatology closest to observed climatology, using a cost function based on gridpoint error in temperature.
-TAF and OpenAD adjoint setups.

 .. toctree::
    :maxdepth: 1